OSGeo/gdal/gdal/doc/source/programs/gdalmdimtranslate.rst

     Instead of converting the whole dataset, select one group, and possibly perform operations on it.
 This option can be specified several times to operate on different groups.
-If only one group is specified, its contet will be copied directly to the target root group.
+If only one group is specified, its content will be copied directly to the target root group.
 If several ones are specified, they are copied under the target root group